blephy/reactjs-typescript-pwa/README.md

 ## Known issues

 - Changing `browserslist` queries are not reflected by `babel`.
 This is a `babel-loader` cache [issue](https://github.com/babel/babel-loader/issues/690).
 You can remove yourself `node_modules/.cache/babel-loader/` to clean the cache.
 - Webpack pwa manifest not compatible with typescript.
-If you set a property `purpose` on an icon, typescript complain about type checking.
+If you set a property `purpose` on an icon, typescript complain about type checking. [issue](https://github.com/arthurbergmz/webpack-pwa-manifest/issues/139)
+- When using css module (`my-module.module.scss`), and insert a `@keyframe`, `css-loader` don't produce an hash very well to the keyframe name.
+Just rename your keyframe from `draw` to `my-draw`. [issue](https://github.com/webpack-contrib/css-loader/issues/1200)